Bucharest, the heart of Romanian culture

 Right in the historical and geographical centre of Bucharest stands an impressive building that strikes the eye by its particular style.
 It is the Palace of the Romanian Parliament, a “giant” built during the “golden age” of the dictatorial regime and born in the mind of a man for whom the notion of “reasonable size” did not exist.

 This megalomaniac brainchild of Ceausescu’s is 350,000 M², it has twelve floors above and eight below ground.
 The chandelier in the 600 seat theatre is gigantic.
 According to our guide, it takes four men to change a light bulb and no, this is not a joke.
 The building has 2800 hanging lamps and chandeliers.
 Everything here is big, bigger and biggest.
 Despite the huge empty areas in the building the atmosphere is oppressive.
 One can feel the soul of the former Romanian leader still wandering the premises in search of his next victim.

 Parts of the palace are open to the public.
-Some of the rooms can be rented for events such as conferences and concerts.
+Some rooms can be rented for events such as conferences and concerts.
 Tourists can visit the building after handing in their passport, knives and other weapons (I know).
 The security at the entrance is similar to that of an airport.
 Everyone must go through a scanner.
 When the alarm sounds, there is a physical examination.
 In my case (female) it was performed by a discreet and friendly policeman.
-The tour takes place in groups, the guide speaks English.
+The tour takes place in groups, with an English speaking guide..
 The palace is open daily from 10:00 to 16:00.
-The last tour departs at 15.30.
 It is usually very busy, so to be sure of a place make a reservation in advance:

 Phone: + 40-21-311 36 11; + 40-21-414 14 26 E-mail: email@example.com